alexvollmer/archive.alexvollmer.com/content/posts/moochbot-is-out.md

 -----
 permalink: moochbot-is-out
 title: moochbot is out
+date: 2008-12-10 06:29:02 -08:00
+tags: ""
 excerpt: ""
-date: 2008-12-10 06:29:02 -08:00
-tags: moochbot
+original_post_id: 185
 toc: true
 -----
 ![localhost.png](http://moochbot.com/images/logo.png)

 The secret side-project that I've been referring to in various posts finally reached its Version One milestone tonight.
 I closed out the remaining V1 issues off of my to-do list and suddenly realized that I could turn it loose on the world.
-So, without further ado, I present to you: [moochbot](http://moochbot.com moochbot "track what you lend and borrow").
+So, without further ado, I present to you: [moochbot](http://moochbot.com moochbot  track what you lend and borrow).
 Check it out and see what I've been up to all this time.

 I'd love to hear any feedback folks have; what you love and what you hate.
 I have a ton of V2 features planned so moochbot will certainly continue to evolve.
 It's running on a single Slicehost slice so it's not real high-powered.
 Your patience is appreciated.